Mary E. Manning, MD, MPH

-The Core Curriculum in Adult Primary Care Medicine membership is comprised of primary care providers practicing throughout Massachusetts, Rhode Island, Southern New Hampshire, and Northern Connecticut.
-Our membership is dedicated to providing practical information that furthers professional and economic well-being.
-The Core Curriculum program provides Category 1 credits and ABIM MOC points at a low cost and at a convenient location.
+Core is comprised of primary care providers practicing throughout Massachusetts, Rhode Island, Southern New Hampshire, and Northern Connecticut.
+Our audience is dedicated to providing practical information that furthers professional and economic well-being.
+Core program provides Category 1 credits and ABIM MOC points at a low cost and at a convenient location.
 Because more than 90% of the cost of an educational program relates to income lost from time away from practice, our live programs are routinely held on Saturday mornings and recorded for on demand viewing at any time.

 - Beth Israel Deaconess Hospital–Needham is accredited by the Massachusetts Medical Society to provide continuing medical education for physicians.

 - Physicians should claim only credit commensurate with the extent of their participation in the activity.

 - RISK MANAGEMENT - This activity meets the criteria of the Massachusetts Board of Registration in Medicine for 8.00 credits of Risk Management Study.
 This includes 1.00 credits of Opioid Education and Pain Management Training.
 Please check your individual state licensing board requirements before claiming these credits.

 - Please check your individual state licensing board requirements before claiming these credits.